jonathanchancey/RDOPlayerBlock/README.md

 ### Update 7/1/2020

-In testing, it appears this method may no longer be able to create lobbies that friends can join.
-However creating solo lobbies was still possible for me.
+In testing, it appears this method may no longer be able to create joinable lobbies.
+However, creating solo lobbies was still possible.